charsterekt/go-cli-utils/README.md

 # Go CLI Utils

-A collection of short, sweet and simple CLI utils written in Golang, primarily for learning purposes.
+A collection of short, sweet, and simple CLI utils written in Golang, primarily for learning purposes.
 However, they do have their practical uses.
 The currently available tools are detailed below:

 - - - -